skyfox69/jsapi/README.md

 [Links]: #links

-To describe which operations may follow after a response, an operation can be linked by a nested `link` directive, for example:
+The operations that may follow after a response can be described by `link` directives, for
+example:

 ```ruby
 response do